Client metadata validator SPI

 When a new OAuth 2.0 client or OpenID Connect relying party gets registered with the Connect2id server a series of standard checks will be performed on the supplied metadata, such as checking if any supplied redirection URI(s) are legal.

-A Java Service Provider Interface (SPI) is made available for carrying out additional checks on the metadata, after the Connect2id server has completed the standard validation.
+A plugin interface (SPI) is made available for carrying out additional checks on the metadata, after the Connect2id server has completed the standard validation.
 You can use it to plug in your own custom rules for additional validation and shaping of the client metadata.

 The SPI is available since v7.10.

 - Allows carrying out additional validation of the metadata.